-In February 2005, state police and Drug Enforcement Agency officers, acting on a tip from a local pharmacist, showed up at Grinspoon’s office.
+In February 2005, state police and Drug Enforcement Administration officers, acting on a tip from a local pharmacist, showed up at Grinspoon’s office.
 He lost his medical license, went to rehab, relapsed several times, and finally got clean in 2007.

 Grinspoon acknowledged that his addiction caused him to make bad decisions not just for himself, but also for his patients.
 He admits to making deals in which he’d get a share of a patient’s prescriptions as well as stealing drugs from terminally ill patients.